 Growth always brings challenges and DNR Data Collection and Management are no different.
 Now that so much data is collected in so many ways, we need to provide more structure and standards to prepare for the next stage of increasing DNR's capacity.
 By defining DNR-wide data field standards, QA and data collection processes we can create a Data Management Application that can house all DNR datasets and begin providing automation and cross-functional query and reporting capabilities.
 Since DNR plays such an integral part in providing data-oriented information for tribal decision making (including and especially the First Foods initiative), these improved policies, practices and tools will bring about compelling organizational outcomes and impacts.

-Appendix 1: Organizational Maturity Levels
+:Appendix 1: Organizational Maturity Levels